-- → Code of Conduct translated into 19 languages available on the Group's intranet and websites. - → Distributed to and accepted by all associates. - → Supplemented by a Compliance Policies and Procedures Manual translated into 15 languages and available on all Group intranet sites. - → Supplier Code of Conduct.

-→ Existence of a dedicated whistleblowing policy, procedure and external platform (multilingual).

-→ All confirmed reports are subject to appropriate corrective and/or preventive measures.

-→ 6 updates to the corruption and influence peddling risk map since the Sapin II Law came into force.

-- → The latest update (2023) involved more than 35 entities (representing more than 99% of the Group's turnover) and led to the identification of 27 specific risks. - → Further update of the corruption and influence peddling risk map planned for 2026. - → Implementation of a Group policy in 2020. - → Use of specialized databases (Dow Jones Risk Center, Bureau Van Dijk Compliance Catalyst, Tsort, AML Risk). - → Half-yearly monitoring of key indicators. - → More than 15,000 legal entities assessed. - → Around 60 control points related to the Sapin II Law, more than half of which concern accounting controls in the 2023 version of the Internal Control Manual. - → Internal Control Manual revised annually. - → Deployment of Concur expense report tracking software and Eye2Scan software (data analytics tool). - → E-learning training for associates on the fight against corruption and influence peddling, and in managing conflicts of interest (in addition to in-person and distance learning). - → Compliance posters displayed at Group sites around the world.
+→ Code of Conduct translated into 19 languages available on the Group's intranet and websites. → Distributed to and accepted by all associates. → Supplemented by a Compliance Policies and Procedures Manual translated into 15 languages and available on all Group intranet sites. → Supplier Code of Conduct.
+97.3% of associates have access to the Code of Conduct in an official language of their country 100% of strategic suppliers have signed the Supplier Code of Conduct 100% of associates have received and read these documents 100% of risks identified in the corruption risk map are addressed in the Code of Conduct → Existence of a dedicated whistleblowing policy, procedure and external platform (multilingual). → All confirmed reports are subject to appropriate corrective and/or preventive measures. including 72 in 2023 88% of associates say they are comforta 100% reports are processed or in progress able raising concerns about suspected plations and Sonepar's Code of Conduct → 6 updates to the corruption and influence peddling risk map since the Sapin II Law came into force. → The latest update (2023) involved more than 35 entities (representing more than 99% of the Group's turnover) and led to the identification of 27 specific risks. → Further update of the corruption and influence peddling risk map planned for 2026.
+88% of 2021 action plans completed by end-2023 99% of action plans from the previous update (2018) completed → Implementation of a Group policy in 2020. → Use of specialized databases (Dow Jones Risk Center, Bureau Van Dijk Compliance Catalyst, Tsort, AML Risk). → Half-yearly monitoring of key indicators. → More than 15,000 legal entities assessed.
+100% of acquisition targets evaluated 100% of intermediaries evaluated 100% of strategic suppliers evaluated → Around 60 control points related to the Sapin II Law, more than half of which concern accounting controls in the 2023 version of the Internal Control Manual. → Internal Control Manual revised annually. → Deployment of Concur expense report tracking software and Eye2Scan software (data analytics tool).
+33 Internal Control points linked to th accounting controls Concur deployed in 34 countries and ne Compliance Program dedicated to Eye2Scan in 3 countries → E-learning training for associates on the fight against corruption and influence peddling, and in managing conflicts of interest (in addition to in-person and distance learning). → Compliance posters displayed at Group sites around the world.
+40,106 associates trained since 2018 in the peddling 42,152 associates trained since 2018 in managing conflicts of interest fight against corruption and influence 100% distribution of compliance posters → Disciplinary system for all French operational entities, taking into account the Group Code of Conduct. → Corrective measures are applied in the event of a confirmed violation.
+100% of substantiated reports were subject to corrective measures 100% disciplinary regime in all French entitie 44 disciplinary sanctions since 2018, including 20 in 2023 → 31 audits dedicated to the Group Anti-Corruption Compliance Program carried out since 2018, covering 98% of the Group's turnover as of end-2023.
+These are in addition to the governance audits which are carried out each year. → Biannual Legal/Compliance/Risks/Internal Control/Internal Audit meetings to monitor Group compliance indicators. → Statutory Auditors' responsibilities.
+1 "red" audit only, with most areas already corrected 98% of Group sales audited by end-2023 17 control areas related to the Sapin II Law in the 2023 Internal Control campaign

-of associates have access to the Code of Conduct in an official language of their country of strategic suppliers have signed the Supplier Code of Conduct of associates have received and read these documents of risks identified in the corruption risk map are addressed in the Code of Conduct reports received since 2018, reports are processed or in progress including 72 in 2023 of associates say they are comfortable raising concerns about suspected violations of applicable laws and regulations and Sonepar's Code of Conduct and policies (Ipsos Mid-Survey 2023)

-of 2021 action plans completed by end-2023

-of action plans from the previous update (2018) completed

-of acquisition targets evaluated

-of intermediaries evaluated

-of strategic suppliers evaluated

-Internal Control points linked to the Compliance Program dedicated to accounting controls associates trained since 2018 in the fight against corruption and influence peddling associates trained since 2018 in managing conflicts of interest including 20 in 2023 distribution of compliance posters disciplinary sanctions since 2018, disciplinary regime in all French entities of substantiated reports were subject to corrective measures

-Concur deployed in 34 countries and Eye2Scan in 3 countries

-- → Disciplinary system for all French operational entities, taking into account the Group Code of Conduct. - → Corrective measures are applied in the event of a confirmed violation.

-- → 31 audits dedicated to the Group Anti-Corruption Compliance Program carried out since 2018, covering 98% of the Group's turnover as of end-2023.
-These are in addition to the governance audits which are carried out each year. - → Biannual Legal/Compliance/Risks/Internal Control/Internal Audi meetings to monitor Group compliance indicators. - → Statutory Auditors' responsibilities control areas related to the Sapin II Law in the 2023 Internal Control campaign of Group sales audited by end-2023

-"red" audit only, with most areas already corrected
+Sonepar - 2023 CSR Report